-On 24 May, the second session of the learning stream on the humanitarian-development-peace nexus will take place, jointly organized by ICVA and PHAP.
-The event will explore the role of the World Bank when working in the context of conflict and fragility, and how their approach has changed since the World Humanitarian Summit in 2016.
-The session will also feature presentations from NGO representatives on how they are engaging in complex settings where the World Bank is working.
+The second session of the learning stream on the humanitarian-development-peace nexus, jointly organized by ICVA and PHAP, took place on 24 May.
+The event explored the role of the World Bank when working in the context of conflict and fragility, and how their approach has changed since the World Humanitarian Summit in 2016.
+The session also featured presentations from NGO representatives on how they are engaging in complex settings where the World Bank is working.
+Watch the recording below:

 Focus: To provide NGOs (and others interested stakeholders) with an overview about the shift of the World Bank’s role and the various instruments used when working in the humanitarian-development-peace nexus and the opportunities for NGOs to engage and partner with the World Bank.

 Advisor for the Fragility, Conflict and Violence Group at the World Bank

 Senior Communications Officer, Stakeholder Engagement Team,

 External and Corporate Relations (ECR) Vice Presidency, The World Bank